+The Everest Base Camp Trek is the top package for Everest trekking.
 This two-week adventure begins in Phakding following the scenic Kathmandu-Lukla flight.
-The first day of trekking leads to the market hub of Namche Bazaar, the gateway to Everest and acclimatisation stop.
+The first day of trekking leads to the market hub of Namche Bazaar, the gateway to Everest, and the acclimatization stop.
 After a few nights in Namche Bazaar, the trek continues onto Tengboche, famous for its monastery and sighting of the Himalayan Griffon.
-Ama Dablam (6812m), Nuptse (7861m) and Everest (8848m) tower over the monastery.
-The trail to Dingboche is the easiest part of the trek, here trekkers have another day to acclimatise and explore the surrounding Imja and Chukhung valley.
+Ama Dablam (6812m), Nuptse (7861m), and Everest (8848m) tower over the monastery.
+The trail to Dingboche is the easiest part of the trek, here trekkers have another day to acclimatize and explore the surrounding Imja and Chukhung valley.
 Some of the best mountain views can be seen as trekkers make their way to EBC via Lobuche and Gorak Shep.
 Before reaching Everest Base Camp, trekkers pass through the Khumbu Glacier and icefall.
-After a day ascending and then descending to basecamp, trekkers stay another night in Gorak Shep.
-After must needed rest, trekkers rise early to hike up to Kala Patthar (5,644.5m) to watch the giants of the Himalayas turn golden at sunrise.
-On the way back to Namche Bazaar via Pheriche, the trail passes through thick forests of fir, rhododendron and magnolia with stunning views of the mountains.
+After a day of ascending and then descending to basecamp, trekkers stay another night in Gorak Shep.
+After must need rest, trekkers rise early to hike up to Kala Patthar (5,644.5m) to watch the giants of the Himalayas turn golden at sunrise.
+On the way back to Namche Bazaar via Pheriche, the trail passes through thick forests of fir, rhododendron, and magnolia with stunning views of the mountains.
 This trek is moderate in difficulty and can be completed by anyone with average physical fitness.

-An alternative trek to the EBC trek – with the amazing scenery of the Everest region but without the physical challenge of making it to basecamp.
-This moderately difficult trek begins by trailing through the Gokyo Valley admiring the crystalline lakes, lush alpine forests, rocky terrains and Ngozumpa glacier.
-Trekkers can mesmerising views of Everest (8848m), Cho Oyu (8201m), Lhotse (8516m), Makalu (8481m) and Ama Dablam (6812m) as they navigate the trail.
+An alternative trek to the EBC trek – with the amazing scenery of the Everest region but without the physical challenge of making it to base camp.
+This moderately difficult trek begins by trailing through the Gokyo Valley admiring the crystalline lakes, lush alpine forests, rocky terrains, and Ngozumpa glacier.
+Trekkers can mesmerizing views of Everest (8848m), Cho Oyu (8201m), Lhotse (8516m), Makalu (8481m), and Ama Dablam (6812m) as they navigate the trail.
 The highlight of this trail is the Everest viewpoint which offers panoramic views of the range.

-The Khumbu region is hailed as one one of 10 best regions in the world to travel.
+The Khumbu region is hailed as one of the 10 best regions in the world to travel to.
 It’s easy to see why – it’s where otherworldly nature intersects with religion and ancient cultures, making for a truly unforgettable experience.
 What sets this region apart is the sheer magnitude of the mountains – the dimensions of the landscapes are found nowhere else on earth.
 Unlike before, people of all abilities can experience this wonderful region in some capacity.